Hanauma Bay Snorkeling Guide (Oahu): Reservations, Tips, + What to Bring

 The following items you can leave behind:

-• heavy bags/coolers: There is a long walk down to the beach so pack light is possible.
-There is a free shuttle bus is needed
+• Heavy bags/coolers: There is a long walk down to the beach, so pack as light is possible.
+There is a free shuttle bus is needed.

 • Snorkel gear: if you do not have your own snorkel gear, it can be rented on site

-• Chemical suncreen: only reef-safe sunscreen should be used to protect the beautiful reefs and marine life
+• Chemical sunscreen: only reef-safe sunscreen should be used to protect the ecosystem.

 What to Expect When You Arrive at Hanauma Bay